Pushing Measurements to the alitiq Load API 📊¶

 Detailed explanation:¶

-: Specify the timezone of your data.
+timezone: Specify the timezone of your data OR define timezone aware timestamps.
 Common options include:- Europe/Berlin (includes daylight saving time)

 - Etc/GMT-1 (standard time, no daylight saving)